stolarczyk/metaboLITE/docs/_docs/Linux.md

 ## Downloading and launching the application

 Generally, running the commands presented in **3.2** will download and launch the application for every operating system.
-However, in case of MacOS and Windows, there is an option to use a graphical interface to avoid working in terminal, for details see the respective pages.

-### Command line Docker image management
+### Command line *Docker* image management

-Depending on your Docker installation, the superuser privilages may be required, which can be acquired with `sudo`.
+Depending on your *Docker* installation, the superuser privilages may be required, which can be acquired with `sudo`.

 Open the command window (terminal) and download the docker image from the repository with a following [command](https://docs.docker.com/engine/reference/commandline/pull):